College Hosts Virtual Teach-In, From COVID to Minneapolis: Structural Racism in America

 Continuing Progressive Thought

-Táíwò noted that while it is important to think about actions to take in the present, it is crucial to begin thinking about long term solutions to maintain momentum for the future.
+Táíwò noted that while it is important to think about actions to take in the present, it is crucial to begin thinking about long-term solutions to maintain momentum for the future.
 One of his suggestions is to consider community control over the police as opposed to defunding the police.

 “The police budgets are actually a symptom of a deeper problem, which is the political alignment of the people who are supposed to be regulating the police and stopping them from committing violence and the people who enable them to do those things,” Táíwò says. “…There is complete collusion between the people who service police departments and prisons and the lawmakers who are supposed to be preventing these institutions from committing abuses.”

 The second issue that Táíwò raises is how to achieve the bargaining power to accomplish community control.
-He suggests adopting a method called bargaining power for the public good that has been adopted with success by some organizations.
+He suggests adopting a method called bargaining power for the public good which has been adopted with success by some organizations.

 “These are the things that we need to be thinking about if we want to genuinely confront institutions and confront institutions in the only language they understand, which is power,” he concludes.